 Why I Forget to Eat at Work as an Autistic Adult in Burnout

 A couple minutes after my break ends, my stomach is growling hard.
-I'm unable to focus.
-My exhaustion curve steepens even higher when I realize I haven't ate enough to fuel myself.
+I'm unable to focus and my exhaustion curve (on top of burnout) steepens even higher when I realize I haven't ate enough to fuel myself, especially right before bed.

 My warehouse job has scheduled breaks.
 9:15AM-9:30AM.
 11:40AM-12:10PM.
 2:40PM-2:55PM.